 With the completion of the new platform on 27 May 2011, trains on the North South Line will be able to arrive and depart the station at shorter intervals.

 The North South and East West Lines will have its signalling upgraded to the SelTrac Communications-Based Train Control (CBTC) system from Thales.
 Trains will be allowed to run at an interval of 100 seconds during peak periods, down from the current 120 seconds with the existing system.

 With the addition of new trains and the upgrading of the signalling system, commuters would expect to have shorter waiting times during the peak hours and there would be a potential 20% improvement to the existing capacity.

 The first revenue service trial of the upgraded signalling system was conducted on 28 March 2017, during the last hour of passenger service.
-The trial will continue gradually until the full switchover to the new signalling system.
+The trial continued gradually with full day tests on Sundays from 16 April 2017, followed by the full switchover to the new signalling system from 28 May 2017.

 The sleeper replacement programme involves the replacement of the railway sleeper as timber sleepers are only designed to last for 15 to 25 years and must be replaced when signs of wear and tear are shown.
 About 188,000 sleepers along the 131km of tracks on the North South and East West Lines will be replaced with concrete sleepers in this programme, which have a lifespan of about 50 years.

 The programme started in November 2012 and was completed in April 2015 for the North South Line, with about 96,000 sleepers replaced.
 The new sleepers allow trains to move along the tracks smoothly, allowing a safe, smoother and faster ride.

 |7 November 1987||Phase 1||Yio Chu Kang - Toa Payoh (5 stations)|

 |12 December 1987||Phase 1||Toa Payoh - Outram Park (9 stations)